 All children have access to all activities both in school and out.
-For a school trip a pre-visit will happen, a risk assessment will be done, and adaptations will be put in place.
+For a school trip a previsit will happen, a risk assessment will be done, and adaptations will be put in place.
 Adaptations previously put in place include parents accompanying the child, transport by car due to not being able to get on a coach and daily time on websites looking at the place the child is going to ensure familiarity, and an initial visit by a pupil and member of staff or parent.
 1:1 support will be available if required.
 Parents will be consulted by the class teacher regarding any difficulties we may encounter.
 We will always go the extra mile to ensure every child can access a school trip.
 All children are equal and can access all sporting and musical clubs, take on a leadership role or a member of our school council.

-Inclusion in the wider school is discussed with parents and children during Individual Learning Plan reviews.
+Inclusion in the wider school is discussed with parents and children during Individual Learning Plan reviews and recorded on the final page.
+12. How do you support children and young people with SEN to improve their emotions arrangements for listening to the views of children and young people with SEN and measures to prevent bullying.
+The school has followed advice from the SEN Hub for dyslexia and SLCN, autism and Some of the interventions implemented should be for emotional support e.g. SEAL social, emotional and mental health needs.
+Staff attend training relevant to the needs nurture groups, the provision of a key worker. of the children in their class.
+This is also discussed at their performance management reviews and in pupil progress meetings.
+Examples of training undertaken - Compass Buzz, ELSA (Emotional Literacy Support Assistant), Zones of Regulation, Socially Speaking, Therapeutic Stories, Makaton, Autism awareness, Team Teach, Colourful Semantics, Intensive Interaction and regular SENCo networks.
+Children participate in PSHE sessions and school provide a nurture group for children during lunch times in The Nest (calm indoor space).
+Specific ELSA interventions, socially speaking intervention and Just B support sessions run for identified children.
+Check in, check on, check out is used with specific children who need additional monitoring throughout the day.
+St Peter's celebrates diversity as a measure to promote inclusion and prevent bullying.
+The Yorkshire Causeway Trust schools are developing the role of 'wellbeing ambassadors' to raise the profile of mental health and wellbeing and support this in school.